Introduction

 This may be why Harvard has such an extensive list of alumni who have become CEOs, presidents, directors, and chief executives at major corporations such as JPMorgan Chase & Co. and General Electric.
 Harvard is consistently ranked amongst the top business schools globally due to its outstanding faculty, impressive curriculum, and wide range of extra-curricular opportunities.

-Harvard also offers a relatively unique deferred MBA opportunity, called the Harvard 2+2 program, which may be particularly appealing to you if you are interested in pursuing an MBA, but you don't have any professional work experience yet.
-Read on to find out more about what the school offers, how the Harvard 2+2 program works, and how you can apply and get accepted into this prestigious school.
+Harvard also offers a relatively unique deferred MBA opportunity called the Harvard 2+2 program, which may be particularly appealing to you if you are interested in pursuing an MBA but don't have any professional work experience yet.
+Read on to learn more about what the school offers, how the Harvard 2+2 program works, and how you can apply and get accepted into this prestigious school.

 Overview of the Harvard 2+2 Program